stelligent/cfn_nag/README.md

 Installation
 ============
+Presuming Ruby 2.2.x is installed, installation is just a matter of:

+    gem install cfn-nag

-For now, you can build and deploy the gem locally with the following convenience script:
+To install the gem locally with version 0.0.0 to do end-to-end testing, there is a convenience script:

-    ./deploy_local.sh
+    ./deploy-local.sh

 Usage
 =====
 Pretty simple to execute:

     cfn_nag --input-json-path <path to cloudformation json>

 The path can be a directory or a particular template.
-If it is a directory, all *.json and *.template files underneath there recursively will be processed.
+If it is a directory, all \*.json and \*.template files underneath there recursively will be processed.

 The default output format is free-form text, but json output can be selected with the `--output-format json` flag.

 Optionally, a `--debug` flag will dump all the "jq" query command lines to stdout

+To see a list of all the rules the cfn-nag currently supports, there is a command-line utility that will dump them to stdout:

+    cfn_nag_rules

 Results
 -------
-* The resultsa are dumped to stdout
+* The results are dumped to stdout
 * A failing violation will return a non-zero exit code.
 * A warning will return a zero/success exit code.
 * A fatal violation stops analysis (per file) because the template is malformed in some severe way